Whitehall London: The 9 Best Reasons to Visit

 Yes, it is!
 If you’re in central London, wandering down Whitehall is worth it.
 There are plenty of things to see on the road, and it’s topped and tailed by two of London’s best squares – Parliament Square and Trafalgar Square, where you will find even more things to do.

-What is Whitehall London famous for?
+What is Whitehall famous for?

 What is there to see on Whitehall?

-There is tons of stuff!
+There are tons of stuff!
 It’s home to two of London’s most famous squares, Trafalgar Square and Parliament Square, the Houses of Parliament, the Cenotaph, and the remarkable King Charles Street.
 You might even glimpse 10 Downing Street, the home of the UK Prime Minister.

 Why is Whitehall called Whitehall?